CharisseHao/LoL-role-impact/README.md

 After conducting our exploratory data analysis, we chose to answer the general question: do all roles have the same impact overall?
 Null hypothesis: All roles have the same impact overall.
 Alternative hypothesis: All roles do not have the same impact overall.
-- Test statistic: Total variation distance (TVD)
+- Test statistic: Total Variation Distance (TVD)
 - Significance level: 5% (0.05)
-- Impact variables: KDA, damage to champions, total gold
+- Impact variables: KDA, Damage to Champions, Total Gold

 We used the total variation distance (TVD) for this test because we are comparing the difference between the different positions (top, jng, mid, bot, sup), which are categorical distributions.
 We chose the most commonly used significance level because a p-value less than 0.05 is statistically significant.
 It indicates strong evidence against the null hypothesis since there is less than a 5% probability that the null hypothesis is correct.